 - Reading can slow cognitive decline, according to the well known journal, Neurology.

-- Only reading news articles online has a downside in that it may add anxiety, stree, or reduce sleep.
+- When you only read news articles online has a downside in that it may add anxiety, stree, or reduce sleep.
 Reading fiction however, will increase empathy, vocabulary, boost creativity, and increase happiness.

 - Reading can improve sleep.
 Digital media wreaks havoc on your sleep, read more books in print.